 Project Benefit to End User:

-A regional wave model by Hoeke et al. (2013) was created for the USAPI, however this model fails to include the influence of both SS (sea and swell waves) and IG (infragravity) waves.
+A regional wave model by Hoeke et al. (2013) was created for the USAPI; however, this model fails to include the influence of both SS (sea and swell waves) and IG (infragravity) waves.
 With the Merrifield et al. (2014) model there is an improvement as it estimates extreme water levels, but this model lacks the significant wave height and wave direction inputs.
 Long-term observations of significant wave height are based on current buoy data, of which there are only two in the Marshall Islands.
 The limited spatial resolution of buoy data cannot be solely relied upon to create an accurate inundation risk metric.
-Therefore, project end-users, Dr. John Marra and Dr. Matthew Widlansky are seeking an interactive inundation metric which includes the influence of significant wave height, wave direction, and tides so that the USAPI nations may be better equipped in terms of disaster preparedness.
+Therefore, project end users, Dr. John Marra and Dr. Matthew Widlansky are seeking an interactive inundation metric which includes the influence of significant wave height, wave direction, and tides so that the USAPI nations may be better equipped in terms of disaster preparedness.

 Project Details